Dee68/pp5/README.md

 Short-tail - Sewing Machine, Machine, Overlock Machine, Pfaff Coverlock, Coverlock machine,Tailoring, Fabrics, Clothes

-long-tail -  dress making ,  clothes designing,  clothes alteration, gift for a tailor, maintenance of sewing machine
+Long-tail -  dress making ,  clothes designing,  clothes alteration, gift for a tailor, maintenance of sewing machine

 By utilising the short tail keywords and analysing the results from google trends, and the related questions I was able to generate a list of longtail keywords.